phpbb/documentation/development/development/css-guidelines.rst

 Anatomy of a Ruleset
 --------------------

-Before we discuss how we write out our rulesets, let’s first familiarise ourselves with the relevant terminology:
+Before we discuss how we write out our rulesets, let’s first familiarize ourselves with the relevant terminology:

 The following is a ``[ruleset]``